devanshidevanshidevanshi/LetsGowMore/README.md

 2) The second task was : stock market price prediction
 - algorithm used : Long-short term memory
+- library used : Tensorflow and Keras

+3) The third task was : To predict using Decision tree classifier
-- model accuracy : 9
+- model accuracy : 97.9%

+4) The fourth task was : To develop a neural network that can read handwriting
+- accuracy obtained : 99.21%